Adversarial Machine Learning Phases of Matter: Abstract

 \section{Abstract}

-Classifying different phases and the transitions between them is a major task in condensed matter physics.
-Machine learning, which has achieved dramatic success recently in a broad range of artificial intelligence applications, may bring an unprecedented perspective for this challenging task.
-In this paper, we study the robustness of this intriguing machine-learning approach to adversarial perturbations, with a focus on supervised learning scenarios.
-We find that typical phase classifiers based on deep neural networks are extremely vulnerable to adversarial examples: adding a tiny amount of carefully-crafted noises, which are imperceptible to human eyes and ineffective to traditional methods, into the original legitimate data obtained from numerical simulations or real experiments will cause the classifiers to make incorrect predictions at a notably high confidence level.
-Our results reveal a novel vulnerability aspect in applying machine learning techniques to condensed matter physics, which provides a valuable guidance for both theoretical and experimental future studies along this direction.
+\diff{We study the robustness of machine learning approaches to adversarial perturbations, with a focus on supervised learning scenarios. } We find that typical phase classifiers based on deep neural networks are extremely vulnerable to adversarial perturbations: adding a tiny amount of carefully crafted noises into the original legitimate examples will cause the classifiers to make incorrect predictions at a notably high confidence level. \diff{ Through the lens of activation maps, we find that some important underlying physical principles and symmetries remain to be adequately captured for classifiers with even near-perfect performance.
+This explains why adversarial perturbations exist for fooling these classifiers.
+In addition, we find that, after adversarial training the classifiers will become more consistent with physical laws and consequently more robust to certain kinds of adversarial perturbations.
+Our results provide valuable guidance for both theoretical and experimental future studies on applying machine learning techniques to condensed matter physics.}